 Although any part of the body can be affected, the most common sites of pain are the neck, back, hands and pelvis.
-These sites are called "tender points."
-The pain of fibromyalgia often is described as aching, nagging and exhausting.
+These sites are called “tender points.”
+The pain of fibromyalgia is often described as aching, nagging and exhausting.
 Muscles become tender to the touch with flu-like aching.

 People with fibromyalgia tend to sleep lightly and awaken frequently during the night, which increases fibromyalgia pain and stiffness.
 They wake feeling exhausted and are extremely fatigued throughout the day.
 Fibromyalgia is not a psychological disorder, but feelings of depression and anxiety commonly accompany it.

 Doctors have reason to believe that fibromyalgia is hereditary.
 In people who are more likely to develop fibromyalgia, certain events tend to trigger the illness, including accidents and injuries, autoimmune disorders, such as rheumatoid arthritis and lupus, and infections.
 In addition, studies have shown that more pain signals are sent to the brain and spinal cord of people with fibromyalgia, making them more sensitive to pain.

 Fibromyalgia can be difficult to diagnose.
 No tests confirm the presence of the illness, and its symptoms are similar to those of many other conditions, such as rheumatoid arthritis, lupus and hyperthyroidism.
 A doctor might first conduct tests to see if any of these other illnesses are the cause of symptoms.

 The American College of Rheumatology has developed a set of criteria for physicians to help identify whether someone has fibromyalgia:

 - Pain, based on the total number of painful areas out of 19 parts of the body, plus severity of fatigue, waking unrefreshed, and cognitive problems

 - No other health problems that would explain the pain and other symptoms